Cohomological Twisting of 2-Linearization and Extended TQFT: Topological Quantum Field Theories

-\end{definition} (Here we are using the notation that $[ C_1, C_2 ]$ is the category whose objects are functors from $C_1$ to $C_2$ and whose morphisms are natural transformations.)
+which, to $(X \ralim^{f} Y) \in \ManCorn$, assigns the restriction map $f^*$, precomposition with $f$. \end{definition} (Here we are using the notation that $[ C_1, C_2 ]$ is the category whose objects are functors from $C_1$ to $C_2$ and whose morphisms are natural transformations.)

+In Section \ref{sec:cobspan} we will see how this extends to a functor on $Cosp^2(\ManCorn)$, and therefore to $\nCob$, which takes values in a bicategory of groupoids and spans.

-This definition of the groupoid of flat connections in terms of holonomy functors evidently is not exactly the same as the usual definition in terms of bundles, since not all bundles are trivial.
-The groupoid of connections, however is equivalent, in the categorical sense, to the usual definitions in terms of principal $G$-bundles, as was established by Thurston \cite{thurston}.
-This is because, as categories, $G \simeq \catname{G-Tor}$, the category of $G$-torsors, even though $\catname{G-Tor}$ has a much larger set of objects.
-A flat connection on a principal $G$-bundle gives the fiber-selecting functor from $\Pi_1(B)$ to $G-Tor$, where the holonomy along a path transports each fiber.
+Thurston \cite{thurston} showed that this groupoid of connections is equivalent, in the categorical sense, to the usual definition in terms of flat principal $G$-bundles.
+This is because, as categories, $G \simeq \catname{G-Tor}$, the category of $G$-torsors (sets with a $G$-action which are isomorphic as $G$-sets to $G$ itself).
+A flat connection on a principal $G$-bundle gives the fiber-selecting functor from $\Pi_1(B)$ to $\catname{G-Tor}$, where the holonomy along a path transports each fiber.
+It is enough to use the groupoid of connections, since we are only interested in these constructions up to equivalence, so any representative of the equivalence class.

-\begin{remark} We note that, more precisely, the configuration spaces should be seen as stacks, which are determined by Morita equivalence classes of groupoids, and consequently everything we construct here is unchanged, up to equivalence, by taking Morita equivalent groupoids everywhere.
-This refinement is important for topological groupoids, but here we need not be concerned with it, since Morita equivalence and categorical equivalence are the same for finite groupoids.
-The point is that the groupoid of holonomy functors is \textit{equivalent} to the groupoid of flat connections, and any representative of this equivalence class will do for our needs. \end{remark}
+(We note that, more precisely, the configuration spaces should be seen as stacks, which are determined by Morita equivalence classes of groupoids, and consequently everything we construct here is unchanged, up to equivalence, by taking Morita equivalent groupoids everywhere.
+This refinement is important for topological groupoids, but here we need not be concerned with it, since Morita equivalence and categorical equivalence are the same for finite groupoids.)

 In gauge theory, two connections which are related by a gauge transformation describe physically indistinguishable states - the differences they detect are due only to the system of measurement used.
 The groupoid then describes the internal symmetry of a ``physical'' space of states.
-Now, if $\gamma : x \ra x$ in $\Pi_1(B)$ is a loop, and $A$ and $A'$ are two connections related by a gauge transformation $\alpha$, we have $A'(\gamma) = \alpha(x)^{-1} A(\gamma) \alpha(x)$ - that is, the holonomies assigned by the two connections around the loop are conjugate.
+Now, rewriting definition \ref{def:gpdconn}, if $\gamma : x \ra x$ in $\Pi_1(B)$ is a loop, and $A$ and $A'$ are two connections related by a gauge transformation $\alpha$, the relation between $A$ and $A'$ can be expressed $A'(\gamma) = \alpha(x)^{-1} A(\gamma) \alpha(x)$, that is, the holonomies assigned by the two connections around the loop are conjugate.
 So physically distinct holonomies correspond to conjugacy classes in $G$.